rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 ## [Forecasting These Attitudes](#forecast-attitudes)

-Thus far, I believe I've come across few research articles on human gene-editing that explicitly outline the social, regulatory, technological, and/or economic pathways to different scenarios across the axes (treatment vs. enhancement, somatic vs. germline) of gene-editing, or that actually attach probabilities to any future scenario involving gene-editing in humans.[^closest_example]
+Thus far, I cannot recall having come across any research articles on human gene-editing that explicitly outline the social, regulatory, technological, and/or economic pathways to different scenarios across the axes (treatment vs. enhancement, somatic vs. germline) of gene-editing, or that actually attach probabilities to any future scenario involving gene-editing in humans.[^closest_example]

 [^closest_example]: It is also possible (and somewhat likely) that I am missing a lot here by not having extensively explored search results such as "human gene-editing scenarios".
 NEED

-Despite the potential paucity of work in this regard, I believe that generating potential scenarios for how humanity uses and employs gene-editing and changes as a result of it, and making forecasts on these scenarios, is a useful activity.
-I imagine one could find other examples of the usefulness of making scenarios and forecasts in the histories of development and adoption of various technologies.[^uses]
+Despite the potential paucity of work in this regard, I believe that generating scenarios for how humanity might employ gene-editing and change as a result of it, and making forecasts on these scenarios, is a useful activity.
+I imagine one could find other examples of the usefulness of making scenarios and forecasts in the development and adoption histories of various technologies.[^uses]

 [^uses]: NEED

 <!-- At a minimum, this process elicits people's attitudes towards some technological phenomenon, which are important for adoption scenarios, even if people's attitudes differ from their behavior.
 Forecasts also provide evidence towards the plausibility of certain futures involving the technology in question.
 I expect this to generalize to the technology of human genome editing.  -->

 Here is a list of important and/or interesting questions concerning human gene-editing that I've generated.
-Any further question or operationalization would be welcome in the comments.
+Any further questions or operationalizations (for the questions I choose to write on Metaculus) would be welcome in the comments.

 I've written up some of the questions, which range in clarity and resolvability, from this list on Metaculus[^gene_edit_Metaculus] and Manifold Markets; my criteria for doing this was whether I (and some others) thought the outcome of the question seemed to strongly depend on people's attitudes towards human gene-editing[^tournament].

 [^tournament]: This is an aside, but since there is a non-trivial chance that I will be able to lead a tournament on "genetic evolution" on Metaculus in the coming months, I've avoided choosing questions from this list that would be better suited for such a tournament.

-[^gene_edit_Metaculus]: The following open questions on human gene-editing exist on Metaculus (searched "gene edit"): Total Gene-Edited Human Births before 2030 <https://www.metaculus.com/questions/3289/how-many-gene-edited-babies-will-have-been-born-worldwide-by-the-end-of-2029/>; Date of Birth of First Cloned Human <https://www.metaculus.com/questions/1537/when-will-the-first-cloned-human-be-born/>; By the year 2100, will any jurisdiction enforce requirements for all births to be genetically engineered? <https://www.metaculus.com/questions/7250/ban-on-genetically-unmodified-humans/>; Will the first human clone be made in China? <https://www.metaculus.com/questions/7660/will-the-first-human-clone-be-made-in-china/>; Will an anti-discrimination law be enacted to protect U.S. federal employees who have been genetically-edited or screened as embryos by 2100? <https://www.metaculus.com/questions/9752/protection-for-the-gene-editedscreened/>; When will a person who was not screened or genetically modified as an embryo file a lawsuit against their parents for not doing so? <https://www.metaculus.com/questions/9793/unscreenunmodified-person-sues-parents/>
+[^gene_edit_Metaculus]: _...from this list on Metaculus..._: A note should be made that there are already some questions on human gene-editing on Metaculus.
+Searching "gene edit" on Metaculus produces the following: Total Gene-Edited Human Births before 2030 <https://www.metaculus.com/questions/3289/how-many-gene-edited-babies-will-have-been-born-worldwide-by-the-end-of-2029/>; Date of Birth of First Cloned Human <https://www.metaculus.com/questions/1537/when-will-the-first-cloned-human-be-born/>; By the year 2100, will any jurisdiction enforce requirements for all births to be genetically engineered? <https://www.metaculus.com/questions/7250/ban-on-genetically-unmodified-humans/>; Will the first human clone be made in China? <https://www.metaculus.com/questions/7660/will-the-first-human-clone-be-made-in-china/>; Will an anti-discrimination law be enacted to protect U.S. federal employees who have been genetically-edited or screened as embryos by 2100? <https://www.metaculus.com/questions/9752/protection-for-the-gene-editedscreened/>; When will a person who was not screened or genetically modified as an embryo file a lawsuit against their parents for not doing so? <https://www.metaculus.com/questions/9793/unscreenunmodified-person-sues-parents/>

 <!-- [^questions-gene-editing]: I asked these questions, as well as the one in the section on gene-editing ethics and governance, without having read much on gene-editing.
 Given this, the questions I ask may not be the most important considerations for the biology, technology, ethics, and governance of gene-editing.
 I did not go back and revise these questions after learning more about gene-editing.
 Any considerations for revisions would be appreciated. [^questions-gene-editing]-->